faranalytics/graph-transform/README.md

 # Graph-Transform

-Graph-Transform provides a framework for building type-safe data transformation graphs based on Node Streams.
+Graph-Transform provides a framework for building type-safe data transformation graphs based on Node streams.

 ## Introduction

+Graph-Transform provides an intuitive framework for constructing data tansformation graphs using native Node streams.
+You can use the built-in library of commonly used `Transforms` or implement your own.

 ### Features

-- Consume any native Node Writable or Readable stream and add it to your graph.
+- Consume any native Node Readable, Writable, Duplex, or Transform stream and add it to your graph.
 - Error propagation and selective termination of inoperable graph components.
 - Automatic message queueing in order to assist with handling of backpressure.